 Margaret Strouse is an associate in the firm's Litigation Department, focusing her practice within the Media and Entertainment Law practice group.
-Margaret's practice focuses on First Amendment issues by defending media clients against defamation claims and pursuing access to public records.
+Margaret's practice focuses on First Amendment issues by defending media clients against defamation claims, prepublication review of news for legal risk, and pursuing access to public records at the state and federal levels.
+She has extensive experience in Freedom of Information Act and open records litigation.
+Margaret also advises media clients on enforcing copyrights of online news articles and responding to copyright infringement claims.
+She has also worked with the Intellectual Property Litigation group copyright and trademark cases.

 As a former Ballard Spahr legal intern, Margaret researched Maryland executive and legislative privileges under the Maryland Freedom of Information Act and reviewed First Amendment right of access cases for a multi-state survey.
 Margaret also has experience representing clients before the Trademark Trial and Appeals Board and drafting fair use Error and Omissions letters for documentary films.